 - blunt trauma: a segmental splenic infarct can occur as a rare complication 4

-- splenic artery compression, e.g. by pancreatic tumour
+- splenic artery compression, e.g. by pancreatic tumor

 The appearance of splenic infarction depends on the timing of imaging and the size of the infarct.
-Although once established both ultrasound and CT are sensitive to the diagnosis, in the hyperacute setting CT with contrast is the modality of choice if the diagnosis is suspected 9.
+Although once the infarct has become established, both ultrasound and CT are sensitive to the diagnosis, in the hyperacute setting CT with contrast is the modality of choice if the diagnosis is suspected 9.

 Morphologically the typical infarct is of a pyramidal wedge of affected splenic tissue with the apex pointing towards the hilum, and the base on the splenic capsule.

-As the infarct matures, the wedge of infarcted tissue can undergo one or three processes which will dictate imaging features:
+As the infarct matures, the wedge of infarcted tissue can undergo one of three processes which will dictate imaging features:

 - resolution: no imaging findings

 Typically infarcts are hypoechoic compared to the rest of the spleen, although acutely they can be isoechoic and hard to identify.
+The bright band sign can be seen within infarct lesions 17.
 Sonographic features of acute splenic infarcts regarding shape can vary and include 5,9:

 - wedge-shaped (classic)